Virtual Anxiety Therapy in NJ: Finding Balance in a Chaotic World

 - 2 min read

-Worldly events can bring up big feelings.
-A lot of news reporting and social media focuses on negativity and reporting events that can be anxiety provoking.
-This can increase our own fears and cause us to feel anxious.
+Worldly events can stir up intense feelings.
+Much of the news and social media focuses on negativity, which can heighten our own fears and anxiety.
+It's easy to feel overwhelmed by the constant stream of distressing information.

 Set a Time Limit for Media Consumption